joao-neves95/joao-neves95/README.md

   - [PortfolioOS](https://github.com/joao-neves95/portfolio-os):\
     A social network for programmers, that simulates an operative system with a fully interactive and dynamic desktop.\
-    Users can make their own apps and integrate them on the OS.
-It has a forum similar to 4chan, profiles/portfolios, a terminal with a working file system, and more.\
+    Users are able to make their own apps and integrate them on the OS, it has a message board forum, profiles/portfolios, a terminal with a working file system, and more.\
-    The frontend was made with pure vanilla JavaScript ES8+ following an MVC pattern.\
+    The frontend was made with vanilla JavaScript following the MVC pattern.
-    The server was made on Node.js and Express.js.\
-    The databese is PostgreSQL and it is normalized.
+    The server was made on Node.js and Express.js, and the databese in PostgreSQL and normalized.

 ##### JavaScript